nguyenkhangdev/SKIPLI_Challenge4_TranNguyenKhang/README.md

 ## License & Usage Terms

-This project is submitted exclusively for evaluation purposes related to a front-end developer position at SKIPLI.
+This project is submitted exclusively for evaluation purposes related to a full-stack developer position at SKIPLI.

 Unauthorized use, reproduction, or adaptation of this source code for commercial or internal development purposes is strictly prohibited unless written permission is obtained from the author.